LearningRegistry/lr-vagrant/README.rst

 		$ vagrant box list

+* You can set an environment variable in your profile if you want to use an external drive to store VMs: ``export VAGRANT_HOME=/Volumes/MyExternalDrive/vagrant``
 * You may be prompted to enter your host machine admin password to update ``/etc/hosts`` or equivalent on Windows.
-* When the box is launched, this directory is shared on the the vagrang box as ``/vagrant``
+* When the box is launched, this directory is shared on the the vagrant box as ``/vagrant``

 Scripts
 =======